2Math0/logger_package/README.md

 - **Tag-based Logging**: Every log entry can optionally have a tag, making it easier to categorize and filter logs.
 - **Predefined Tags**: Common tags like `auth`, `network`, `dataService`, `ui`, `database`, etc., are provided by default.
 - **Customizable Tags**: Developers can extend the `Tag` class to create custom tags specific to their projects.
+- **File Logging**: Logs can be saved to a file, allowing users to download them for review.
+- **Log Collection**: Collected logs can be accessed for display in the UI.

 ## Installation